Health & Social Care

 The course focuses on key knowledge and skills that underpin working in the Health and Social Care sector.
 There are three components:

 - Component 1 - Human Development across our life stages – this component looks at how we grow and develop across our lives, the factors that affect this and an assessment of the impact of these factors.
-(Internally assessed coursework) (30 %)
+(Timed Internally assessed coursework) (30%)

-- Component 2 – Health and Social Care Values – this component looks how the Health and Social Care Sector works and the care values that under pin it (Internally assessed coursework) (30%)
+- Component 2 – Health and Social Care Values – this component looks how the Health and Social Care Sector works and the care values that under pin it (Timed Internally assessed coursework) (30%)

 This course does not focus on looking after children.

-This is a demanding course that is 60% coursework and, as such, carries a heavy work load associated with the continuous assessment of coursework in both Year 10 and 11.
+This is a demanding course that is 60% coursework and, as such, carries a heavy workload associated with the continuous assessment of coursework in both Year 10 and 11.
 These take the form of controlled assessments for which deadlines are strict, and as a result the course moves with pace and rigour.

-For both courses, pupils need to be motivated and develop excellent time management skills whilst working independently for extended periods of time in lessons on computers and during their assessed Internal coursework.
+Pupils need to be motivated and develop excellent time management skills whilst working independently for extended periods of time in lessons on computers and during their assessed Internal coursework.